Find out how we use and protect the information that you provide to us

 5.8 Users based in the European Union, can visit http://www.youronlinechoices.eu/ to opt out of third party cookies used on our Website (please note this link will open a new window and will lead to an external website, for which we are not responsible).

 6 IP address

 7.1 We employ security measures to protect your information from access by unauthorised persons and against unlawful processing, accidental loss, destruction and damage.
 We will treat all of your information in strict confidence and we will endeavour to take all reasonable steps to keep your personal information secure once it has been transferred to our systems.
 However, the Internet is not a secure medium and we cannot guarantee the security of any data you disclose online.
 You accept the inherent security risks of providing information and dealing online over the Internet and will not hold us responsible for any breach of security unless this is due to our negligence or wilful default.
-We will retain your information for a reasonable period or as long as the law requires.
+We will retain your information in accordance with the retention periods in this policy or for as long as the law requires.